Photo Credit: Immersion Imagery / Shutterstock.com

 Studies of past recessions reveal that companies that retain some level of marketing spend during an economic downturn are more likely to have a long-lasting boost in sales and larger market share, which will result in the business being in a better position to recover.
 When Sam Walton, the founder of Wal-Mart, was asked “What do you think about a recession?” he responded, “I thought about it and decided not to participate.”

-Even low-cost marketing efforts will produce significantly positive results for relatively little money.
+Even low-cost marketing efforts will produce significant positive results for relatively little money.
 There are several options when it comes to inexpensive, minimal marketing efforts that can have a great impact on a company’s success.
 Create organic social media content across appropriate channels and send emails to loyal customers to let them know you are with them during difficult times.
 Increase regular blog posts on topics that resonate with your target audience and support local charities and non-profit activities to demonstrate support for the community.
 Pay attention to new trends in digital marketing and be agile.
 Slowing financial times can cause immediate and unexpected shifts in consumer perceptions.
 During an economic recession, marketing spend should center around efforts to increase brand visibility and grow customer retention and acquisition once the economy rebounds.

 To learn more about developing an effective marketing strategy in times of economic recession, contact Junction Creative Solutions (Junction) today at 678-686-1125.